How to (Un-) Quantum Mechanics: Phase-Space Algebra

+Though one might formally say that $\sqrt{\hbar}$ would be the nearby unit for a phase space coordinate, this has little practical value.
 A unit requires not only a name and a symbol.
 For a direct measurement it is necessary to have a reference artifact that has a constant property of the same type: a certain weight, length, clock frequency or voltage.
 But since the variables $\psi$ are supposed to be fundamental, how should such an artifact emerge from a more fundamental level, if there is none, {\it by definition}?

-Furthermore, $\psi$ is by construction a list of dynamical {\it variables} in the literal sense.
-By definition we required that none of these variables (and no linear combination thereof) can be considered a non-zero constant.
+Furthermore, $\psi$ is - by construction - a list of dynamical {\it variables} in the literal sense.
+The definition stipulates that none of these variables (and no linear combination thereof) can be considered a non-zero constant.
 Hence there is no constant reference and {\it therefore} $\psi$ can not be directly measured~\cite{qed_paper,osc_paper}.
 Only {\it available} constant quantities can provide a reference, i.e. second or higher even moments like the Hamiltonian ${\cal H}(\psi)$.
-Linear Hamiltonian theory is based on a quadratic form, the Hamiltonian, which is constant by construction and provides the reference for all second (and possibly higher even) moments.

-Then the use of second (or higher even) moments and correlations to describe the phase space distribution is not only a convenient and natural choice, it is the only possible choice.
+Linear Hamiltonian theory is based on a quadratic form, the Hamiltonian, which is a PDCOM by construction and provides the reference for all second (and possibly higher even) moments.
+Hence the use of second (or higher even) moments and correlations to describe the phase space distribution is not only a convenient and natural choice, within our considerations it is the {\it only possible} choice.

 There is no need to {\it postulate} that $\psi$ can not be measured: unless someone presents a solution to the reference problem, we doubt that it has a solution.
 Mermin asserted that ``[...] the proper subject of physics [are] correlations and only correlations''~\cite{Mermin}.
-Here is the reason why.
+Here is a logical reason why this assertion makes perfect sense: at least two variables are required to obtain correlations.